 The Chartered Financial Analyst degree is one of the toughest to crack but probably one of the most rewarding certifications to have.

-In fact in the financial services world, the CFA charter holder is one of the few courses which give an MBA-Finance a serious run for money.
+In fact in the financial services world, the CFA charter holder is one of the few courses that give an MBA-Finance a serious run for money.

-This certification is extremely useful if you want to make a career in equity research, investment banking or fund management.
+This certification is highly useful if you want to make a career in equity research, investment banking or fund management.

 7. The Certified Financial Planner

 If you wish to make a career out of wealth management then being a CFP is almost a must have.

 This course gives you in-depth training in various aspects of personal finance like tax planning, insurance planning, estate planning, etc.

 You can consider the certified financial planner to be like the general practitioner MBBS.